 5. Great Pyrenees

-Highlights: Intelligent, Patient, Dependable
+Highlights: Intelligent, Patient, Reliable

 A fluffy and large working dog from the mountainous regions of France and Spain, the Great Pyrenees is a big powerful dog with a thick white coat.
 Don’t be fooled by their looks.
 They’re as friendly and calm as any dog breed.

-With children, the Great Pyrenees is a fantastic companion.
+With kids, the Great Pyrenees is a fantastic companion.
 Sometimes they’re called nanny dogs because they’re such reliable dogs to own.
 Even so, we suggest exercising some caution as they’re big dogs that can unintentionally hurt a kid.

 6. Coton de Tulear